Philadelphia Product Liability Lawyer

 Possible Damage Amounts in a Product Liability Case

 There is a wide range of settlements for a product liability lawsuit, from the thousands to millions of dollars.
-Damage amounts depend on your monetary losses and individual factors such as:
+Damage amounts you may receive depend on your monetary losses and individual factors of your case such as:

 - The type, extent and effects on your life of your injuries